|

 12. CONTINUOUS SERVICE

-12.1 For the purposes of entitlements regarding annual leave, the
+12.1 For the purposes of entitlements regarding annual leave,

-any public authority to which the Redundancy Payments Modification
+with any public authority to which the Redundancy Payments Modification

 Order (Local Government) 1983 (as amended) applies.